TL;DR

 | Total Time (GP to Recovery) | 12-18 months. | 2-3 months. | A year of lost productivity, travel, and focus is reclaimed. |

 A PMI policy is your safety net, but proactive health management is your foundation.
-As a leader, you optimise systems and processes in your business; you must apply the same rigour to your own health.
+As a leader, you optimise systems and processes in your business; you should consider whether you may need to apply the same rigour to your own health.

 Your brain consumes about 20% of your body's energy.
 What you eat directly impacts your focus, memory, and decision-making.